Lesson 12: Events overview

 Here you can submit your questions related to the content of the course.
 (For other questions, use the support system).
 The trainer's reply will be email to you in 48 hours.

-This lesson is part of the first 30% of the course, which is available for free, even without registration.
+The first lessons of the course, including this one, are available for free, even without registration.

 You can purchase the course to access all lessons, additional material, and coaching: